avalon60/ctk_theme_builder/docs/installs-upgrades.md

 ## Ubuntu Based Linux Distributions

-For Ubuntu based distros (e.g. Linux Mint, Elementary OS, Zorin OS...), , Please ensure that you have ensurepip installed.
-This can be installed via the command:
+For Ubuntu based distros (e.g. Linux Mint, Elementary OS, Zorin OS...), please ensure that the `venv` package is installed for the Python version you intend to use.
+For example:

-`apt install python3.10-venv`
+`apt install python3.12-venv`

 ## Installation